bogind/30DayMapChallenge/README.md

 Map showing extruded buildings and roads in Tel Aviv - Yafo, Israel.
 extrusion is by z factor for roads, for buildings extrusion is by height when available, number of levels (times 4 meters),
 or 8 meters when neither height or levels is available.
-The maps background and features are styled using the **Porygon** color pallete.
+The maps background and features are styled using the **Porygon** color palette.

 <img src="11-3D(Porygon).png" alt="11-3D(Porygon).png" width="60%"/>